VoxeLibre/VoxeLibre/mods/HELP/mcl_craftguide/API.md

 `{ type = "fuel", items = { fuel_item } }`.
 Recipe-type-specific fields may
 also be present, but are not part of the station API contract.

+Stations may provide up to two recipe actions in an ordered `actions` list and an `on_action(player, recipe, action_name)` callback.
+Each action requires a unique `name` and translated `tooltip`.
+Its button uses the station item by default. `item` may select another registered item, or `image` may provide the complete `image_button` texture. `item` and `image` are mutually exclusive.
-Stations may provide an optional `on_recipe_action(player, recipe, craft_all)` callback and translated `recipe_action_tooltips.one` and `recipe_action_tooltips.all` strings.
-When the guide is opened with that station as its context, supported recipes show actions for one craft and all possible crafts. `craft_all` is `false` for the one-craft action and `true` for the all-possible-crafts action.
+Image composition, padding, and texture modifiers remain entirely under the station provider's control.
+When the guide is opened with that station as its context, actions are shown for supported recipes.

 Inventory handling and any station formspec changes remain the responsibility of the station.
-On failure, the callback may return a set of missing recipe item indices, such as `{ [2] = true, [5] = true }`.
+On failure, `on_action` may return a set of missing recipe item indices, such as `{ [2] = true, [5] = true }`.
 The guide highlights those inputs until the next formspec interaction.

 Set the optional `override` argument to `true` to intentionally replace an existing definition.
 The station keeps its position in the registration order.